Noise-Induced Hearing Loss

 Sound is measured in units called decibels.
 Sounds of less than 75 decibels, even after long exposure, are unlikely to cause hearing loss.
 However, long or repeated exposure to sounds at or above 85 decibels can cause hearing loss.
 The louder the sound, the shorter the amount of time it takes for NIHL to happen.

-Here are the average decibel ratings of some familiar things:
+Here are the average decibel ratings of some familiar sounds:

 - The humming of a refrigerator